adrienverge/openfortivpn/README.md

 %adm       ALL = (ALL) OPENFORTIVPN
 ```
+Adapt the above example by changing the `openofrtivpn` path or choosing
+a group different from `adm` - such as a dedicated `openfortivpn` group.

 **Warning**: Make sure only trusted users can run openfortivpn as root!
 As described in [#54](https://github.com/adrienverge/openfortivpn/issues/54),